Carlisle Pubs

 • Sportsman, Heads Lane.

-• White House, Warwick Road (formerly the Crescent), designed by Harry Redfern.
+• White House (since 1996) on Warwick Road (formerly the Crescent).
+Designed by Harry Redfern, and opened in 1932

 The William Rufus, one of the new crop of Botchergate pubs.